 This study was conducted from May 2012 through February 2015 during construction activities within a building.
 The study included 83 deployed PHEAF units from 5 known manufacturer models.
 Three devices were not labeled with the manufacturer and were categorized as unknown.
 The 6 manufacturers are denoted A, B, D, E, F, H in this study.
 Six units were missing nameplates, but their design was typical of PHEAF devices used in the environmental remediation industry.
 The study spanned 9 test rounds resulting in 324 paired measurements taken at the intake and exhaust locations of each PHEAF device.
 Manufacturer model E made up 87% (281 out of 324) of the recorded tests.
 Many of the PHEAF units were measured multiple times across different test rounds.
 The intervals between test rounds and the number of units tested in each round varied depending on ongoing construction activities.

 A total of 141 tests were made by hotwire anemometer technique during test rounds 1 to 3.
 Only PHEAF devices from manufacturer models E, F, and H were available during these rounds.
-Subsequently, 18 volumetric tests were taken by the balometer capture hood technique in rounds 4 to 9.
+Subsequently, 183volumetric tests were taken by the balometer capture hood technique in rounds 4 to 9.
 Table 1 shows the mean airflow volumes measured by each technique at intake and exhaust grouped by manufacturer model.
 We find that the average airflow volume was predominantly measured to be less than the manufacturers claimed capacity.
 For example, a PHEAF model having a claimed airflow of 1975 cfm had a measured average airflow (i.e., (intake + exhaust)/2) of 1127cfm by hotwire anemometer and 1250 cfm by balometer, which were respectively 43% and 37% lower than the advertised capacity.
 Generally, both techniques recorded device capacities substantially lower than the claimed capacity, with the balometer having higher readings than the hotwire anemometer on average.

 Table 1: Summary of airflow volume for PHEAF manufacturer models having at least 6 measurements taken by hotwire anemometer or balometer capture hood